jonaspleyer/cr_mech_coli/cr_mech_coli/crm_gen/README.md

 Uses differential evolution to find optimal imaging parameters for matching real microscope images.
 The input directory is a required positional argument.
-Uses a *fit config* (`configs/default_fit_config.toml` by default) — this contains only optimisation hyperparameters; the imaging parameters themselves are the *output* of the fit.
+Uses a *fit config* (`configs/default_fit_config.toml` by default) — this contains only optimization hyperparameters; the imaging parameters themselves are the *output* of the fit.

 ## Configuration